Adaptive Debiasing Tsallis Entropy for Test-Time Adaptation¶

 |---|---|

-| ADTE Average Accuracy | Highest average performance across 10 cross-domain benchmarks |
+| ADTE Avg Accuracy | Highest average performance across 10 cross-domain benchmarks |

-| Model-agnostic | Outperforms SOTA on both ViT-B/16 and ViT-L/14 |
+| Model Agnostic | Outperforms SOTA on both ViT-B/16 and ViT-L/14 |

-| Prompt-agnostic | Effective with both hand-crafted templates and CuPL-generated text |
+| Prompt Agnostic | Effective with both manual templates and CuPL-generated text |

 Key Findings¶

-- TE consistently outperforms SE when \(q < 1\) (SE is a special case of TE at \(q=1\)), though the optimal \(q\) varies across test distributions.
+- TE consistently outperforms SE when \(q < 1\) (SE is the \(q=1\) case), though the optimal \(q\) varies by test distribution.

 Highlights & Insights¶